microshare/BLE-Beacon-Tool/README.md

 4. Send the MAC Address list to your Microshare contact, the BLE-Beacon pairing codes will be generated.

-5. Upon receipt of the MAC_Address_Pairing.txt from Microshare, we are then ready to run automate.py
+5. Upon receipt of the MAC_Address_Pairing.txt from Microshare, we are then ready to run.
+Use command:

+python3.8 automate.py -l macList.txt